 How to spend 4 days in Budapest

-Of course, when you’re travelling, not everything goes to plan.
+Of course, when you’re travelling, it’s not easy or fun to stick to a strict itinerary.
 Below is a loose guide to the best attractions which I saw during my 4 days in Budapest.

 Along Kazinczy street, there’s an alleyway (nowhere near as dodgy as it sounds) near Szimpla Kertmozi bar with a variety of food stalls.
 They even have vegan and gluten-free options!